-Late Work: / DO NOT ACCEPT LATE WORK
+Late Work: I DO NOT ACCEPT LATE ASSIGNMENTS, QUIZZES, OR EXAMS.

-- You do not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
+- You do not receive credit for a late assignment, nor should you ask to take a quiz or exam after the deadline.
 Do not wait until the night before to complete weekly assignments. - Have alternate computer locations already lined up to use in case you have trouble with your own computer.
 Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the 9:00 AM deadline each Monday (or Tuesday if designated). - You may make up a major assignment (essay/exam) only if you have contacted me prior to the deadline and do have a dire circumstance, such as a death in the family.
-But keep in mind that you normally have at least a week or more within to complete assignments.
-Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early.
+But keep in mind that

+- you normally have at least a week or more within to complete assignments.
+Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early. - I will accept essays ONE DAY (24 hours) late.
+The essay grade will reflect a 20 point deduction.